luigifreda/rosdocker/README.md

 Now, set your folder `$WORKING_FOLDER_TO_MOUNT_IN_CONTAINER` (see the [configuration](#configuration) section).
 From your host, open a terminal and clone the [3DMR](https://github.com/luigifreda/3dmr) project into `$WORKING_FOLDER_TO_MOUNT_IN_CONTAINER`.
 Then, run the container `noetic_3dmr`:
 `$ ./run.sh noetic_3dmr`.
 Next, from within the run container, get into the folder `$WORKING_FOLDER_TO_MOUNT_IN_CONTAINER`, and build the workspace (see the instructions and scripts in [3DMR](https://github.com/luigifreda/3dmr)).

+## pyslam

+To build the `pyslam` image, which can host [pyslam](https://github.com/luigifreda/pyslam), check you are connected to the network and run:
+`$ ./build.sh pyslam`.
+Then, open a terminal and run:
+`$ ./run.sh pyslam`.
+Now, withint the run container, you can find the `pyslam` folder ready to be used in `/tmp` .

 ## Troubleshooting